 AP&S’s inclusive and diverse workforce has been essential to our success in the practice of law.
 A diverse workforce enables us to better understand and serve our clients, as well as the communities we serve.
 With this mindset, AP&S is committed to hiring, fostering and maintaining a diverse and inclusive environment where religion, color, age, gender, national origin, sexual orientation and marital and family status are understood, respected and valued as qualities that make us better attorneys, citizens and human beings.
 Our Diversity Committee helps promote and guide the firm in our diversity mission.

 Our attorneys reflect this commitment in their practice, in their interactions with clients, other members of the legal profession and the community.
 We take great pride and care in creating a firm environment which values, respects and encourages differences in attorneys, staff and the community.

-In 2006, AP&S established a Diversity Committee to support and promote diversity efforts within the firm, the legal profession and the community at large.
-The Diversity Committee is comprised of women, minorities, members of the Executive and Compensation Committees, shareholders and associates.
+In 2006, AP&S established a Diversity, Equity and Inclusion Committee to support and promote diversity efforts within the firm, the legal profession and the community at large.
+The Committee is comprised of women, minorities, members of the Executive and Compensation Committees, shareholders and associates.
 Committee members are dedicated to diversity and bring that passion to bear in helping the firm implement strategies involving recruitment, hiring, retention, mentoring, training and various community outreach activities.
-The Diversity Committee meets regularly to monitor progress of those initiatives.
+The Diversity, Equity and Inclusion Committee meets regularly to monitor progress of those initiatives.